Exabyte-io/documentation/docs/workflow-designer/subworkflow-editor/tabs-general.md

 # Editor Tabs

 Each subworkflow is characterized by the input parameters contained in four distinct tabs within the Subworkflow Editor interface: the "Overview", "Important settings", "Detailed view" and "Compute" tabs.
-Each tab will now be reviewed in detail in the links presented below.
+Each tab will now be reviewed in detail in the links presented below:

 ## [The "Overview" tab](overview.md)